 Park tickets are often one of the most expensive components of a family vacation to Walt Disney World, so you want to do it right.
 But figuring out how much they cost, why they cost that much, what they include, and most of all, which ticket is right for your family is a confusing process.

 Luckily, we’re here to help!
-In this guide, we’ll tell you everything you need to know about Disney World tickets, including all the options and add-ons.
+In this guide, we’ll tell you everything you need to know about Disney World ticket prices, including all the options and add-ons.
 We’ll also cover basic and in-depth information and answer FAQs; you’ll be an expert yourself by the time you’re done.
 Let’s get started.

 - What Is the Base Ticket Price?